Policy last updated

 - If, as a result of subsequent developments, the agreed purpose for the funds ceases to exist, the school council should contact for advice.

 School-level policy on fundraising

-It is not mandatory for schools to have a school-level policy on fundraising but if schools or school councils wish to have a policy to provide the school community with an overview of the school’s approach to fundraising, there is a on the School Policy Templates Portal.
+It is not mandatory for schools to have a school-level policy on fundraising but if schools or school councils wish to have a policy to provide the school community with an overview of the school’s approach to fundraising, there is a (staff login required) on the School Policy Templates Portal.
 Schools can modify the template to suit their local circumstances.